 Netsafe LIVE VLN

 Netsafe is hosting a free Netsafe LIVE series with VLN Primary School!
-Join Netsafe’s Education Advisor Pauline Spence as she unpacks the risks, challenges and opportunities of digital tech and online spaces, and ways we can help young people to be safe online.
+Join Netsafe as we unpack the risks, challenges and opportunities of digital tech and online spaces, and ways we can help young people to be safe online.
 There are sessions for school leaders and educators, parents and whānau.

-The series will be spread across 6 weeks with three sessions for school leaders and educators spaced at two-week intervals.
+The series will include three sessions for school leaders and educators.
 Each session will look at different aspects of a school-wide approach to online safety and will highlight key resources, tools and guidance available.
 Sessions will share some of Netsafe’s latest research as well and providing tasks attendees can take away to complete between sessions.

 At the end of the Netsafe LIVE series there will be an online safety information session for parents and whānau.

 School leaders and educators

 Learning and Leading in a Changing Landscape – approaches to developing online safety, digital citizenship and wellbeing across the school.

 Schools are increasingly challenged by the complexities of preparing young people for the digital world, providing safe digital environments for learning and teaching and the need to prepare students for the world they engage in right now, both offline and online.

 This session will explore ways leaders can engage all areas of the school in online safety initiatives and approaches.
 There will be the opportunity to unpack and use the Netsafe Schools Review Tool and look at how this can be used to support schools to develop shared understandings around online safety, digital citizenship and wellbeing.
 We will start to prioritise what’s on top, and to identify and plan for next steps.

 Knowledge and information pertinent to schools and kura about our young people in NZ, sourced from Netsafe’s research team, will be woven through the session.